bristlemouth/bm_protocol/ENV_SETUP.md

 If you'd like to force a commit through, use the `git commit --no-verify` flag.~

 ### Set up environment variables
 The environment variables needed for the project are listed in `.env.example`.
-You'll need to gather this information and put them in a `.env` file.
+If you want to make use of [Memfault](#memfault) analysis you'll need to gather your credentials and put them in a `.env` file that is copied from the `.env.example`.

 ### Pull submodules
-Bristlemouth uses several submodules to include third party libraries, etc. These files might not have been downloaded when cloning/pulling.
+Bristlemouth uses several submodules to include third party libraries, etc.
+These files might not have been downloaded when cloning/pulling.
 If that's the case, run `git submodule update --init` to download them.

-A couple things to note about submodules
+A couple things to note about submodules:
 - The submodule folders do not update SHAs automatically.
 If we need updated scripts, run `git submodule update --remote path/to/submodule`